angelamikulasev/project1/README.md

 link: http://traveltrax.herokuapp.com/

-This application is a personal travel blog that allows you to track and document the places you have travelled to.
+Travel Trax is a Ruby on Rails web application built to help you keep track of your travels, whether it be a daily adventure or a trip across the world.

 ## Problem and Solution
 Problem